History of Maharashtra: Economy

 Prior to Indian independence, manufacturing industry in what became Maharashtra was based mainly in the city of Mumbai.
 After the formation of Maharashtra, the state government established the Maharashtra Industrial Development Corporation (MIDC) in 1962 to spur growth in other areas of the state.
-In the decades since its formation, MIDC has acted as the primary industrial infrastructure development agency of the government of Maharashtra.
-Since its inception, MIDC has established at least one industrial area in every district of the state.
-The areas with biggest industrial growth were the Pune metropolitan region and areas close to Mumbai such as Thane district and Raigad district.
+In the decades since its formation, MIDC has acted as the primary industrial infrastructure development agency of the government of Maharashtra, and has established at least one industrial area in every district of the state.
+The areas with biggest industrial growth were the Pune metropolitan region and areas close to Mumbai, such as Thane district and Raigad district.
 After the 1991 economic liberalization, Maharashtra began to attract foreign capital, particularly in the information technology and engineering industries.
-The late 1990s and first decade of the 21st century saw huge development in the Information Technology sector, and IT Parks were set up in Aundh, and Hinjewadi areas of Pune.
+The late 1990s and first decade of the 21st century saw huge development in the information technology sector, and IT Parks were set up in the Aundh and Hinjewadi areas of Pune.